dapruss/Machine-Learning-Implementations/src/PerceptronExperiment/README.md

 This is the equivalent of checking if  the sign of the true label is the same as the predicted label; if they are different signs (positive and negative), their product is always negative.
 When the prediction is incorrect, we update the weight vector:

 ![perceptron](pictures/perceptron.JPG)

-Note that the data set includes a bias term, so the bias term does not need to be explicitly mentioned above.
+Note that the data set already includes a bias term, so the bias term does not need to be explicitly mentioned above.
 Here, w is a weight vector that I initialize to random values between 0 and 1 and r is a hyper-parameter that can be found using cross-validation on the data.

 ## Margin Perceptron